-In eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis), a type of white blood cell (eosinophil) builds up in the lining of the tube that connects your mouth to your stomach (esophagus).
+Eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis) is a chronic immune system disease in which a type of white blood cell (eosinophil) builds up in the lining of the tube that connects your mouth to your stomach (esophagus).
 This buildup, which is a reaction to foods, allergens or acid reflux, can inflame or injure the esophageal tissue.
 Damaged esophageal tissue can lead to difficulty swallowing or cause food to get stuck when you swallow.

 Signs and symptoms include:

 Food getting stuck in the esophagus after swallowing (impaction)

 Chest pain that is often centrally located and does not respond to antacids